orioljbosch/orioljbosch.github.io/_pages/consultancy.md

 ---

 I am always **open to collaborate on new projects and help design and implement high-quality surveys**.
-If you are interested in collaborating with me, [contact me](mailto:o.bosch-jover@lse.ac.uk).
+If you are interested in collaborating with me, [drop me a line](mailto:o.bosch-jover@lse.ac.uk).
 {: .notice}

 As a survey methodologist, I am not only experienced and interested in academic research, but also in solving real-world problems.